CzapekTheProgrammer/Skibidi-Toilet-Clicker/README.md

 • Click the skibidi toilet to earn points.
 • Use the upgrade buttons to increase click power and buy an auto-clicker.
-• The auto-clicker will add points if you upgrade it
+• The auto-clicker will add points if you upgrade it.

 ## Requirements